burritojustice/california-as-an-island/README.md

 ![comparison map](1770%20French%20comparison%20of%20California%20maps.jpg)

-There's an entire collection of California as an island maps over at the [Stanford Library](https://searchworks.stanford.edu/view/zb871zd0767).
+There's an entire collection of California as an island maps over at the [Stanford Library](https://searchworks.stanford.edu/view/zb871zd0767) and a nice article about the collection in [Business Insider](https://www.businessinsider.com/people-used-to-think-california-was-an-island-2012-8).

-ANYWAY
+Anyway I made a map of California as an island too.

 I [used Mapwarper](https://mapwarper.net/maps/44894) to georectify [that Dutch map published by Vinckeboons in 1672](https://loc.gov/resource/g3291s.mf000074/?r=0.107,0.062,0.954,0.502,0) to get the coast to line up, and took some liberties with masking the new coastline to the east of California.
 I added coastal features, along with what I assume are ports.
 And for fun I added the existing road network.

+Sorry Nevada and Oregon.

 ![California as an island via Tangram](california%20as%20an%20island.png)